SumoLogic/sumologic-documentation/docs/search/copilot.md

 ## Role Based Access Control

 Role Based Access Control is not supported for contextual suggestions and autocompletions.
 It is possible for a user who is blocked by [log search RBAC](/docs/manage/users-roles/roles/construct-search-filter-for-role/) to view suggestions or completions for unpermitted source expressions.
-However, they will not be executed by the search and will see the error: `""`.
+However, they will not be executed by the search.

 ## Feedback